luisfmsonegrao/internet_search_assistant/README.md

 **Note**: The only necessary step prior to interacting with the assistant is obtaining the secret API Key and storting it as a local environment variable called "ISA_API_KEY".

+## Deployment Strategy

+Many architectural aspects of the Web Search Asistant are already defined (see [Search Assistant current architecture](#Search-Assistant-current-architecture).